|

 Dolly re-recorded "Down from Dover" for her 2001 album, Little Sparrow, with an additional verse that was cut from the original.

-Two other story songs, "Robert" and "Daddy Come and Get Me", are distinctive for their themes.
-The former tells the story of a boy infatuated with a girl, not knowing that they are brother and sister.
-The story is a true story based on Dolly's life, her father had at least one child with another woman.
-The latter is a haunting tale, co-written with Dorothy Jo Hope, Dolly's aunt, about a woman begging her father to release her from the mental institution that her cheating husband placed her in.
+Additionally, two other narrative songs, "Robert" and "Daddy Come and Get Me," stand out due to their unique themes.
+The former recounts the tale of a boy who is enamored with a girl, unaware that they are siblings.
+This narrative is rooted in Dolly's own life experiences, as her father had at least one child with another woman.
+The latter song presents a haunting narrative, co-written with Dorothy Jo Hope, Dolly's aunt, depicting a woman pleading with her father to free her from the mental institution where her unfaithful husband has confined her.

 In a CMT interview with Patty Loveless, Dolly joked that it was about the funniest album cover she had ever made, with the largest collar she could find.
 She said she was trying to look like a fairytale character.
 The cover photo was taken by Bill Goodman, a photographer for the Nashville Banner.